General

 You carry a little plastic thing on your finger called an "estick" or "electronic punch".
 This is really the only orienteering-specific gear required for the sport, so we encourage all participants to acquire one.
 The club has a limited supply of esticks for beginners to rent at our events.

-Check out our guide to using electronic punching
+Check out our guide to using electronic punching.

 What clothes should I wear?